-For the past nine years, Siena Heights University Professor of Anthropology Linda Easley has embedded her sociology and anthropology students into local elementary schools and youth organizations to participate, observe, learn and then report on their experiences.
+For the past several years, Siena Heights University Professor of Anthropology Linda Easley has embedded her sociology and anthropology students into local elementary schools and youth organizations to participate, observe, learn and then report on their experiences.
 For eight weeks, two hours per week, Siena Heights students visit and document their experiences with elementary students, teachers and staff.

 SHU students first worked with students at McKinley Elementary.
 Efforts shifted to Michener Elementary when McKinley closed.
 Nine years later, the program has expanded.
 Siena Heights now has students from other programs such as sport management and psychology – six classes in all – participating with not only Michener, but also with the local Boys & Girls Club and The Daily Bread of Lenawee.

 Easley said this is not an internship or a volunteer program, but a required part of her classes.
 The results have been informative – if not transformative.

 “A community organization defines what they need,” said Easley, who prefers the term “community-based learning” over the more common “academic service learning,” to describe the program.
 “Yes, students benefit, but by and large this is a partnership between the university and the community organization.
 But it is defined by the community."

 “Students come in and observe behaviors and conversations,” said Annie Howard, the art teacher at Michener.
 “They basically are in my room to interact with the kids and be positive role models.”

 “They work with students who may need a little extra help mastering academics or just having an older brother or sister (figure) to give them some extra attention,” said Michener Elementary Principal Deb Risner of SHU’s students.
 “The kids just hang on the students; that’s how much they’ve bonded with them. … The kids just love spending that time with them.
 It’s really cool to watch.”